 I had been to the Amazon, and a dream had come true.
-That is all that mattered in those moments.
+That was all that mattered in those moments.

-How to travel to the Parque Nacional Manu, Peru?
+How to travel to the Parque Nacional de Manu, Peru?

-The Manu park is part of the Amazon Rainforest Peru.
-The city of Cusco is the gateway to these forests.
+The Manu park is part of the Amazon Rainforest in Peru.
+Cusco city is the gateway to these forests.

-Manu national park is divided into three zones — the cultural zone, the reserved zone, and the restricted zone.
+Parque Manu is divided into three zones — the cultural zone, the reserved zone, and the restricted zone.

 The reserved zone — You can only access the reserved zone with an authorized tour company.

 The restricted zone — Several uncontacted tribes live in the restricted zone and entry isn’t allowed.

 The plaza del Armas of Cusco and many other areas are flooded with travel company offices.
 Check the reviews of the tours online or ask at your hotel.

 My 4-days trip from Cusco to Manu National Park cost me about 200 US dollars.
 It is okay to negotiate a little as the companies quote a high price.